 - They passed a significant examination built around testing their knowledge of a specific field

-- A significant percentage of the attorney’s time is devoted to that area of law or type of practice
+- A considerable percentage of the attorney’s time is devoted to that area of law or type of practice

 - They have to recertify after a certain number of years